Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "It's what you do in the present that will redeem the past and thereby change the future."
+> "People don't realize that now is all there ever is; there is no past or future except as memory or anticipation in your mind."
-> — **Paulo Coelho**
+> — **Eckhart Tolle**

 ---